enqueuer-land/enqueuer/README.md

 #### plugin use
 In order to enqueuer get awareness that you want to use a plugin, you have to tell it, right?
-You can tell enqueuer to use a plugin in three manners: using it as a command line argument, through the configuration file or letting enqueuer finding it in a default location.
+You can tell enqueuer to use a plugin in three different ways: using it as a command line argument, through the configuration file or letting enqueuer finding it in a default location.

 ##### command line
 Tell enqueuer to use your plugin through command line this way `$ nqr -l <plugin-folder> -l <another-plugin-folder>`.